Average Salary in Switzerland: CHF 7,024 a Month Is the Official Median

 2. What the average Swiss salary looks like after tax

 Gross salary is only part of the picture.
 Switzerland deducts social contributions (AHV/IV/EO, ALV, pension) of approximately 12–13% before income tax, which itself varies substantially by canton and municipality.
-The table below shows net take-home at CHF 95,000 gross for a single person with no children.
+The table below works through a CHF 95,000 salary — chosen as a round, common figure for an experienced professional, not as the median — for a single person with no children, no church tax.
+Income tax is an estimate: it varies by municipality as well as canton, and pension (BVG) deductions change materially with age.
+Treat the canton ranking as reliable and the exact francs as indicative.

 | Canton | Gross salary | Social deductions (~12.5%) | Income tax (est.) | Net take-home |